njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 The `cat` command with no arguments is then run.
 With no arguments, the `cat` command places the terminal into a mode where every key on the keyboard is logged to some collection of characters, such as the up arrow key being mapped to "^[[A".

 This is probably not an error.
-While when no argument is provided the `cat` command obviously has no file to read the contents of, unlike an example we will see later, no error message is provided, the terminal is simply put into the key-logging mode.
+While when no argument is provided the `cat` command obviously has no file to read the contents of, unlike an example we will see later, no error message is provided, the terminal is simply put into the key-logging mode, suggesting this may be an intended feature of `cat`.

 ## Path to a directory as argument example:
 ![Image](example8.jpg)

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

+The `cat` command is then run with the directory `messages` as its argument.

-With a path to a directory as the argument, "cat" returns a message stating that the argument given is a directory.
+With a path to a directory as the argument, `cat` returns an error message stating `cat: messages: Is a directory`.
+As the error message suggests, this error occured because `cat` reads the contents of a normal, non-directory file, and the supplied argument leads to a directory, which `cat` cannot read.

 ## Path to a file as argument example:
 ![Image](example9.jpg)

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

-With a path to a file as the argument, "cat" reads out the text contents of that file.
+The `cat` command is then run three times, each time using one of the files contained in `lecture1/messages` as shown in the `ls` command run right before as an argument.
+The first time, the file `en-us.txt` is supplied as an argument, and the output reads `Hello World!`.
+The second time, `es-mx.txt` is supplied, and the output reads `¡Hola Mundo!`.
+Lastly, the file `zh-cn.txt` is supplied, and the output reads `你好世界`.
+In all three cases, running `cat` with a file supplied as its argument resulted in the content of the file being output into the terminal.

+There is no additional output to indicate that this behavior is an error.